What is anxiety? It is a word we use to describe feelings of unease, worry and fear.

 We all know what it’s like to feel anxious from time to time.
-It’s common to feel tense, nervous and perhaps fearful at the thought of a stressful event or decision you’re facing – especially if it could have a big impact on your life.
+It’s common to feel tense and nervous.
+Also fearful at the thought of a stressful event or decision you’re facing.
 For example:

 - sitting an exam